keewenaw/dvwa-guide-2019/low/Challenge 5: File Upload.md

 <img src="https://github.com/mrudy/dvwa-guide-2019/blob/master/low/screenshots/uploaduploadshell.png" width="500">

 It can't be this easy, can it?
-Remember, we already know where the <b>/hackable/</b> directory is in relation to the challenges.
-Let's try navigating to the newly-uploaded shell.
+The form tells you exactly where the newly-uploaded shell is!
+Let's try navigating to it.

 <b>http&#58;//dvwa/dvwa/hackable/uploads/php-reverse-shell.php</b>